-- 1. Number and extent of rills: Rills are not expected on this site. - 2.
-Presence of water flow patterns: Water flow patterns are not visible. - 3.
-Number and height of erosional pedestals or terracettes: Neither pedestals nor terracettes are expected on this site. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground ranges from 10 to 35%.
-Bare ground patches (including slickspots) should be small (4 to 8 inches in diameter) and disconnected.
-Animal activity (burrows and ant mounds) may occasionally result in isolated bare patches of up to 24 inches in diameter. - 5.
-Number of gullies and erosion associated with gullies: Active gullies are not expected on this site. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: No wind-scoured or depositional areas expected on this site. - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine/small class of plant litter associated with slick spots may be moved 4 to 8 inches following rain events.
-Small accumulations of plant litter may be visible.
+2. Presence of water flow patterns: Water flow patterns are not visible.

-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class averages 3 or greater.
-Lower averages expected on the "elicitare state and an electric terms are average while big her events are supported on the
+3. Number and height of erosional pedestals or terracettes: Neither pedestals nor terracettes are expected.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground ranges from 5 to 20%.
+Bare ground patches should be small (less than 2 inches in diameter) and not connected.
+Animal activity (burrows and ant mounds) may occasionally result in isolated bare patches of up to 24 inches in diameter.
+5. Number of gullies and erosion associated with gullies: Active gullies are not expected on this site.
+6. Extent of wind scoured, blowouts and/or depositional areas: No wind-scoured or depositional areas expected on this site.
+7. Amount of litter movement (describe size and distance expected to travel): Plant litter movement not expected on this site.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class averages 5 or greater.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color, and structure of A-horizon.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Mid- and short-statured bunchgrasses and tall-statured rhizomatous grasses are dominant and well distributed across the site.
+Mid- and short-statured rhizomatous grasses and forbs are subdominant.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for co ompaction on this site): No compaction lay yers occur on this site except for the naturally occurring pan 6 to 16 inches below the surf ace.